 - Right to correct or change the information we hold on you.

-You can make a request at any point by email firstname.lastname@example.org.
-We will respond to a request within one month of receipt, where reasonable.
+You can make a subject request at any point by email: email@example.com.
+We will make every attempt to respond to a request within one month of receipt, where reasonable.
 However, where a request is received to erase data, we may not be able to delete all data (for example where data is linked to financial transactions that must be kept for a set period of time under financial regulations).

 Links to other websites: